DanAddison/danaddison-11ty/src/posts/grids.md

 ---
 favorite: true
-title: Grids.
+title: Grids
 excerpt: I studied painting at Kingston School of Art from 2001 to 2004.
-Much of my output from that time involved grid.
+Much of my output from that time involved grids
 date: 2020-09-17
+imageFile: reps-detail-4.jpeg
+imageAlt: Detail from Reps - acrylic on canvas
 ---

 I studied painting at Kingston School of Art from 2001 to 2004.
 Much of my output from that time involved grids, and I see this work as a thinking-out-loud exercise, a personal investigation into what it is to make images and what it is to view them.

-“these products are really just records, documents, outgrowths of this process of becoming conscious” - Joseph Beuys
+> “these products are really just records, documents, outgrowths of this process of becoming conscious”
+> Joseph Beuys

 Each square in my grid paintings is chosen at random, executed in total isolation from its surrounding squares, and is worked on up to a common time limit.
 I felt that to zero in on one component at a time was, paradoxically, to defer to the primacy of the canvas as a whole, as no constituent part gets unequal attention despite what information it might contain.
 I liked the democracy of this, an explicit reminder to me that every square inch of a picture is essential to its overall composition and effect.